-What you should know about the patients in these studies:
+What you should know about the adult patients in these studies:

-In two 16-week clinical trials with DUPIXENT when used alone compared to a placebo:
+In two 16-week adult clinical trials with DUPIXENT when used alone compared to a placebo:

-The most common side effects include injection site reactions, eye and eyelid inflammation, including redness, swelling and itching, pain in the throat (oropharyngeal pain) and cold sores in your mouth or on your lips.
+The most common side effects in adult patients were injection site reactions, eye and eyelid inflammation, including redness, swelling and itching, pain in the throat (oropharyngeal pain) and cold sores in your mouth or on your lips.

-Results when DUPIXENT was used alone†‡ every other week for 16 weeks comparedto patients taking placebo.
+Results when DUPIXENT was used alone†‡ every other week for 16 weeks comparedto adult patients taking placebo.

 †Results from “DUPIXENT alone” derived from averaging results from 2 studies